European banking union does not violate German constitution, court rules | The China Post

 What was the case about?

-They said the German government has little say over how the funds are spent and makes itself liable for saving weak banks in other eurozone countries.
+The government has little say over how the funds are spent and makes itself liable for saving weak banks in other eurozone countries, according to them.

 Why does this matter?